fiatconnect/specification/fiatconnect-api.md

 The `quote.fiatType`, `quote.cryptoType`, `quote.fiatAmount`, and `quote.cryptoAmount` fields in the response body MUST correspond to the query parameters provided to the endpoint.
 The `quote.guaranteedUntil` field represents the time that the quote is guaranteed until, as an ISO 8601 datetime string.
-The `quote.quoteId` field is a globally unique identifier for the quote, and is used by the client to initiate a transfer at the conversion rate and fee amount given by the quote.
-A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee if the client initiates a transfer with the `quoteId` before the time `quote.guaranteedUntil`.
+The `quote.quoteId` field is a globally unique identifier for the quote, and is used by the client to initiate a transfer with the parameters associated with the quote including conversion rate, fee, amount, crypto type, fiat type, etc. A server MUST provide `quote.guaranteedUntil` and `quote.quoteId`, and MUST honor the provided conversion rate and fee if the client initiates a transfer with the `quoteId` before the time `quote.guaranteedUntil`.

 The `quote.settlementTimeLowerBound` and `quote.settlementTimeUpperBound` fields are optional return values, representing the lower and upper bounds for transaction settlement time using